Best office chair 2023 - Our top ergonomic picks for home and work

 You can read more about what we think of the Titan Evo 2022 in our Secretlab Titan Evo 2022 review.

-Classic looking office chairs aren't for everyone, and if you're looking to add a bit of taking flair to your setup, then the Razer Iskur is a marvellous choice.
+Classic-looking office chairs aren't for everyone, and if you're looking to add a bit of flair to your setup, then the Razer Iskur is a marvellous choice.

-First off, it features Razer's usual two tone colouring of black with flecks of green that looks fantastic, and the memory foam seat should feel comfortable when you're seated.
+First off, it features Razer's usual two-tone colouring of black with flecks of green that look fantastic, and the memory foam seat should feel comfortable when you're seated.

 The Iskur's comprised of breathable synthetic leather, so even with its plush construction, it should mean you stay pretty cool whilst involved with those marathon gaming sessions.